Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Confusion noise for future polarised experiments

 Ground-based experiments have a maximum frequency of 280\,GHz.
-The contribution of the different components to the point source sensitivity mostly depends on the frequency and size of the telescope apertures.
+The contribution of the different components to the point-source sensitivity mostly depends on the frequency and size of the telescope apertures.

-The smallest telescopes, with size $<$1m (BICEP, CLASS, SO-SAT, CMB-S4-SAT) or the low-frequency telescopes (C-BASS, NEXT-BASS, QUIJOTE, with $\nu<40$\,GHz) have quite poor angular resolutions.
+The smallest telescopes, with sizes $<$1m (BICEP, CLASS, SO-SAT, and CMB-S4-SAT) or the low-frequency telescopes (C-BASS, NEXT-BASS, and QUIJOTE, with $\nu<40$\,GHz) have quite poor angular resolutions.
 The contribution of radio sources dominates up to $\sim$10-15GHz, then the confusion noise from the CMB becomes dominant.
-If we can get ride of the CMB, the CIB clustering dominates the noise budget at the higher frequencies ($\nu>$200\,GHz).
+If we can remove the CMB, the CIB clustering dominates the noise budget at the higher frequencies ($\nu>$200\,GHz).
 Instrument noise is always much lower than the astrophysical components.

-As expected, larger aperture telescope gives lower flux limits, because the confusion noise is much smaller (and generally the instrument noise is smaller too).
-For larger aperture telescopes (AdvACTPOL, SO-LAT, SPT-3G, CMB-S4-LAT), the instrument noise is at the same order of magnitude as confusion noises.
+As expected, a telescope with a larger aperture returns lower flux limits because the confusion noise is much lower (and the instrument noise is generally lower as well).
+For larger aperture telescopes (AdvACTPOL, SO-LAT, SPT-3G, and CMB-S4-LAT), the instrument noise is at the same order of magnitude as confusion noises.
 For $\nu>$145\,GHz, the dominant contribution to the $\sigma_{tot}$ comes from the shot noise of DSFG.\\

-In space, telescopes have in general smaller apertures and instrument noise is always negligible compared to confusion noise.
-Confusion from CMB is always dominating, except at the highest frequencies ($\nu \gtrsim$300\,GHz).
-Appart from the CMB, we have a large contribution from galaxy clustering above $\sim$150-200\,GHz.
-PIPER, SPIDER and LiteBIRD have large S$_{lim}$ ($>$1Jy) that will consequently lead to a large contamination to the CMB-B mode measurements.
+In space, telescopes have smaller apertures in general and instrument noise is always negligible compared to confusion noise.
+Confusion from the CMB always dominates, except at the highest frequencies ($\nu \gtrsim$300\,GHz).
+Except for the CMB, galaxy clustering above $\sim$150-200\,GHz contributes much.
+PIPER, SPIDER, and LiteBIRD have large S$_{lim}$ ($>$1Jy) that will consequently lead to a large contamination to the CMB-B mode measurements.